1979: Ceremonial Funeral

 on a gun carriage through the streets of London

 The day after Mountbatten's ceremonial funeral, the family held the funeral of Nicholas and Doreen at the local parish church in Mersham, Kent close to The Brabourne's family home - Newhouse.
-The service was private, but Prince Philip, The Duke of Edinburgh (b.1921) attended, however Patricia and John were clearly unable to attend due to being in hospital.
+The service was private, but Prince Philip, 1st Duke of Edinburgh (1921-2021) attended, however Patricia and John were clearly unable to attend due to being in hospital.
 The service was led by The Archbishop of Canterbury - The Most Rev & Rt Hon.
 Dr Donald Coggan, later Lord Coggan (1909-2000), who had baptised Nicholas.

 BELOW: Mountbatten's grave